feralpacket/alway_be_labbing/README.md

 Loopbacks
  - Lots of them.
  - When you need a large number of prefixes in your network lab environment.
+ - It's easier to copy the text file to the network device via SCP or TFTP or USB device and then copy that file to the running-config.
+Copying the contents of the files through a SSH session tends to timeout or take forever if you actually don't encounter any problems.

 Narbik OSPF Lab